 Listen: Poetry [From Songs for Rebirth by Lera Auerbach • Text by Hilan Dov Warshaw]

 There is a deeper parallel between Lensky’s and Pushkin’s fates: both involved two sisters.
 In Lensky’s case, Olga and Tatiana Larina, and in Pushkin’s, Natalie and Alexandra Goncharova.
-Their murderers were entangled in some way with the other sister: Onegin with Tatiana while flirting with Olga; and Georges d'Anthès, Pushkin’s killer, married to Alexandra Goncharova, while flirting with Pushkin’s wife, Natalie Goncharova.
+Their murderers were entangled in some way with the other sister: Onegin with Tatiana while flirting with Olga; and Georges d'Anthès, Pushkin’s killer, married to Ekaterina Goncharova, while flirting with Pushkin’s wife, Natalie Goncharova.
 Both duels were essentially without justification.
 What we know of Georges d'Anthès reminds one of Onegin.

 There is even a striking visual resemblance in how Pushkin describes Lensky: long black hair, romantic look, a well-educated idealistic young man.
 I do not think that Pushkin was consciously making Lensky into his younger double – after all Lensky is a minor poet, but the similarities of their fates are very disturbing.
 Did Pushkin’s art spilled into his own life?
 Did he follow his own writing and subconsciously or consciously craft his own death in a duel?
 We do know that Pushkin initiated the conflict and acted as though he was welcoming this death from that gunshot.
 “Onegin” was the greatest work-in-progress of Pushkin’s short life.
 Was it really an accident that the poet’s fate plagiarized his writing?